Tory’s Smart Track transit plan would cause surge in suburban driving, analysis shows

 The other three proposed stations – Liberty Village, Unilever and Gerrard – do much better in the Metrolinx analysis.

 Liberty Village performs best on paper, attracting about 5,000 daily users by 2031 and preventing about 600-million kilometres of driving over the next 60 years.
-A station at Unilever would attract about 10 per cent more daily users but lead to only about one-quarter the reduction in driving.
+A station at Unilever would attract about 10 per cent more daily users, but lead to only about one-quarter the reduction in driving.

 The stark difference between the stations that emerged in the analyses could lead to questions at council about the wisdom of proceeding with all six.

 “It’s almost like if you treat transit like a slogan instead of a network, it doesn’t work well,” said Councillor Gord Perks.
-“This is just further evidence that for the last six years transit planning has focused on glamour projects instead of an effective network.”
+“This is just further evidence that, for the last six years, transit planning has focused on glamour projects instead of an effective network.”

-A potential caveat about the findings is that the analysis was done assuming the current GO fare.
+A potential caveat about the findings is that the analysis was done assuming the current GO Transit fare.

-“TTC fare at the new station may increase the ridership (boardings and alightings) at the station; however, the net impact to new revenue may be negative and requires further study,” reads the report dedicated to Lawrence East station.
+“TTC fare at the new station may increase the ridership (boardings and alightings) at the station; however, the net impact to new revenue may be negative and requires further study,” reads the report dedicated to the Lawrence East station.

 Follow @moore_oliveron Twitter: